Manila Metro Manila, Philippines Travel Guide

 Tipping is not mandatory but appreciated.
 A 10% service charge may already be included in restaurant bills.
 For additional services, a small gratuity is a kind gesture.

 Respect privacy.
-Some museums or religious sites may prohibit flash photography or photography altogether.
+Certain museums or religious sites may prohibit flash photography or photography altogether.
 Observe signage and follow rules.
 Always ask for permission before photographing individuals, children in particular, or in sensitive cultural settings.

 Filipino society, while generally patriarchal, sees women holding significant roles.
 Public displays of affection are usually conservative.
-The Philippines is relatively tolerant for LGBTQ+ individuals, especially in urban areas, though marriage equality is not yet legal.
+The Philippines is relatively tolerant for LGBTQ+ people, especially in urban areas, though marriage equality is not yet legal.
 Public displays of affection might draw stares in conservative areas.

 A smile and respectful demeanor go a long way.
 Embracing local customs like 'mano po' or using 'po/opo' creates positive interactions.
 Be mindful of photography and sensitive topics for a rewarding cultural exchange.